rolling-scopes-school/tasks/react/modules/tasks/final.md

 # REST Client

+## Framework Options

+You can choose from several modern React frameworks for your project.
+All of these support server-side logic, routing, and are suitable for building full-stack React applications:

+- **React Router 7 (Framework mode)**: The latest version of React Router, now with features merged from Remix.
+[Docs](https://reactrouter.com/start/modes#framework)
+- **Next.js (App Router)**: The recommended way to use Next.js for full-stack React apps.
+[Docs](https://nextjs.org/docs/app)
+- **Tanstack Start**: A modern, full-stack React framework from the creators of TanStack Query.
+[Docs](https://tanstack.com/start/latest)
+- **Waku**: A minimal React framework for building full-stack apps.
+[Docs](https://waku.gg/)

+You are free to choose any of these options based on your team's preferences and project requirements.

 You will be working on creating a light-weight version of Postman in one app.
 PLEASE, READ THE TASK DESCRIPTION CAREFULLY UP TO THE END BEFORE STARTING THE TASK